jparismorgan/duke-information-bot/README.md

 FaceBook messenger bot that allows users to seek information about Duke University campus, such as restaurants, events, and bus schedules.

+Sample Questions:

+"When is the next bus coming?"

+"Can I schedule a new event?"

+"Where is Marketplace located?"

+"What offerings are at Loop Pizza Grill?"

 ## How we built it

 - Python back-end with Flask framework